juliebro/orca-sightings-api/docs/reference/sightings-resource/sightings-delete.md

 Deletes the sighting specified.

-📒 If you don't specify a sighting ID, all the sightings won't be deleted.
-Instead, the service returns a 404 Not Found error message.
+> If you don't specify a sighting ID, the service won't delete all the sightings.
+Instead, the it returns a `404 Not Found` error message.

 ```json
 {}